 - a mandated requirement for all schools.

 In Victoria the school curriculum is set out in Victorian Curriculum F–10.

 A high-quality curriculum is not a collection of disconnected items of knowledge and skills but incorporates a set of progressions that define increasingly complex knowledge, skills and concepts.
 Enabling students’ progress along this progression or learning continuum is the fundamental role of teachers and schools.

 - the school-based plan for delivering this common set of knowledge and skills in ways that best utilise local resources, expertise and contexts.

 Schools have considerable flexibility in the design of their teaching and learning program.
-The mandated curriculum, as set out in Victorian Curriculum F–10, has been designed to allow time for schools to include areas of learning that reflect local priorities.
+The mandated curriculum, as set out in the Victorian Curriculum F–10, has been designed to allow time for schools to include areas of learning that reflect local priorities.
 In most schools, the mandated curriculum will not constitute the whole teaching and learning program.
 This enables schools to develop particular specialisations and areas of expertise and innovation while ensuring the mandated curriculum is delivered.